 The core rent is worked out using a formula set by central government.
 Most rents are at this 'formula' level; a small number are below.
-Most of those below the target is for tenancies which started several years ago.
+Most of those below the target are for tenancies that started several years ago.

-The government and the rent standard set out how your rent will be calculated, and this year will use the Consumer Price Index in September (6.7%) plus 1%.
-For most of our properties, the maximum increase in the rent will be 7.7%.
+The government and the rent standard set out how your rent will be calculated, and this year will use the Consumer Price Index in September (1.7%) plus 1%.
+For most of our properties, the maximum increase in the rent will be 2.7%.